- 1 Communication With Other Life Is Possible

-The possibility of contact with other worlds has always been irresistible to us, so as our technology has developed, we’ve turned our attention to observing and listening to space for proof we are not alone.
-Scientists and engineers have tested hundreds of possible methods, spent billions of dollars, and invested millions of man hours over the last few decades to communicate with others existing on other worlds in the vastness of the universe.
+The possibility of contact with other worlds has always been irresistible to us, so as our technology’s developed we’ve turned our attention to observing and listening to space for proof that ‘we are not alone’ in the universe.
+Scientists and engineers have tested hundreds of possible methods, spent billions of dollars and invested millions of man hours over the last few decades to communicate with others existing on other worlds in the vastness of the universe.

 To date, efforts been wildly unsuccessful.
 One of the primary reasons for failure to establish contact with other life in the universe has been using the wrong approach.
-Yes, people were listening and looking, but no one knowing what they should be listening or looking for.
-Or, more pertinently, how to process and comprehend the communication they receive.
+Yes, people have been listening and looking, but no one knowing what they should be listening or looking for, or more pertinently, how to process and comprehend the communication that they receive.

 Communicating With Other Species